Lycoming Creek

 Lycoming Creek is a 37.5 mi tributary of the West Branch Susquehanna River located in Tioga and Lycoming counties in Pennsylvania in the United States.

 Geography

-As the crow flies, Lycoming County is about 130 mi northwest of Philadelphia and 165 mi east-northeast of Pittsburgh.
-Lycoming Creek has its river source in Tioga County and is 25 mi in length from the Tioga County / Lycoming County line to its confluence with the West Branch Susquehanna River at Williamsport.
+Lycoming County is about 130 mi northwest of Philadelphia and 165 mi east-northeast of Pittsburgh.
+The creek shares its headwaters between Lycoming and Tioga counties, and is 25 mi in length from the Tioga County / Lycoming County line in McNett Township to its confluence with the West Branch Susquehanna River at Williamsport.
 Smaller streams feeding Lycoming Creek include Pleasant Stream, Grays Run, Roaring Branch, Hoagland Run, and Trout Run.

 Watershed

 Approximately 81.5% of the Lycoming Creek watershed is in Lycoming County, with 16.5% in Tioga County, and 1.5% in Sullivan County.
 The watershed has a total population of 19,978 (as of 2000) and a total area of 272 sqmi.
 Of that area, 222 sqmi are forested, 45 sqmi are given to agricultural uses, only 3 sqmi are developed, and the remaining 1 sqmi is classified as barren.